SmartMilk/nd00333-capstone/starter_file/README.md

 In its raw format, the data is unsuitable to be fed directly into the AutoML or HyperDrive modules, and must undergo a cleaning process.

 The dataset has been prior explored by Nikita Verma in a [medium](https://medium.com/analytics-vidhya/machine-learning-application-census-income-prediction-868227debf12) article.
 As exploratory data analysis is not the focus of the project/course, most of the key steps taken by the article are repeated in a concise format (with a few deviations) to prepare the dataset for AutoML/Hyperdrive (with random checks to ensure steps are consistent).
+In essence, the objective of the dataset cleaning is to consolidate categorical variables that either have similar logical meaning (e.g merging jobs in local and state government into a single title) or follow similar distributions in terms of their salary prediction.
+This helps to reduce the likeliness of outliers in niche categories from skewing the prediction model.

 The dataset is prepared in the following order: